Facebook Pixel

 You need to return a list containing the indices of the k weakest rows, ordered from weakest to strongest.

-The solution uses binary search (bisect_right) to efficiently count soldiers in each row.
-Since soldiers are at the front (left side), it reverses each row and finds where 0s end, which gives the soldier count.
+The solution uses binary search to efficiently count soldiers in each row.
+Since each row has all 1s (soldiers) before all 0s (civilians), binary search finds the first 0 position, which equals the soldier count.
 Then it sorts row indices by their soldier counts (with index as tiebreaker) and returns the first k indices.

 Quick Interview Experience